Fire Safety Plan & PDF Template

-Fire safety plan helps to ensure effective utilization of life safety features in a building/workplace to protect people from fire.
+A fire safety plan helps to ensure the effective utilization of life safety features in a building/workplace to protect people from fire.
 It prevents the occurrence of fire by the control of fire hazards in the

-building, ensures operation of fire protection systems by establishing maintenance procedures, and provides a systematic method of safe and orderly evacuation of the building in the event of fire.
+building ensures the operation of fire protection systems by establishing maintenance procedures and provides a systematic method of safe and orderly evacuation of the building in the event of fire.

 However, any workplace fire safety plan has three (3) primary objectives: